 Inlays and onlays used to require two appointments to complete.
 Not any longer!
 We invite you to see our Cerec Restorations Page (Cosmetic Tab) to see how Dr. Lopez-Belio does inlays and onlays in one appointment.
 New technology makes it possible to give patients excellent treatment that is likewise, very efficient.

-Same Day Inlays & Onlays!
+Same Day Inlays & Onlays now available!

 For More Information about Onlays & Inlays, Contact us at (561) 791-8184.
 We’ll be glad to answer questions and provide you with detailed information.